Q. What is the average age of students at OHC?

-A. We do not allow students to ‘choose’ the homestay location or host they want, just as we do not allow homestay hosts to ‘choose’ the student they want to host.
-All homestay locations are regularly inspected to make sure it is suitable and we do our best to place students in homestay where they will feel happy and comfortable.
+A. We do not allow students to ‘choose’ the homestay location or host any they want, just as we do not allow homestay hosts to ‘choose’ the student they want to host.
+All homestay locations are regularly inspected to make sure they are suitable and we do our best to place students in homestay where they will feel happy and comfortable.
 Of course if you are unhappy, we will do our best to deal with your problem and, in more serious cases, to move you, though this may take a little time and at certain times of the year, it may not be possible.

 Q. If I come with somebody else and we will both be students at OHC, can we share a room together?
 If so, how can we arrange this?

 A. You can certainly request to share a room with a friend if you will both study here at OHC, and we will of course do our best to arrange this for you.
 However, we cannot guarantee this.
 You should make this request at the same time or after you apply by noting it on your application form, or alternatively, by sending an e-mail to info@ohcEnglish.com

 Q. If I have booked a shared room with somebody else but then they cannot come (for example because their visa application is refused), what should I do?

 A. In this case you should inform us of the situation as soon as possible so that we can make an alternative arrangement for you.

 Q. If I would like to apply for a shared room but I do not know another OHC student who I can share the room with, can OHC find a roommate for me?

 A. In this case I’m afraid we will not be able to arrange shared accommodation for you.